WeblateOrg/weblate/docs/admin/install.rst

 +++++++

 Weblate has built-in support for `Rollbar <https://rollbar.com/>`_.
-To use it it's enough to follow instructions for `Rollbar notifier for Python <https://docs.rollbar.com/docs/python/>`_.
+To use it, it's enough to follow instructions for `Rollbar notifier for Python <https://docs.rollbar.com/docs/python/>`_.

 In short, you need to adjust :file:`settings.py`: